-Our specialist family law solicitors can help if you are going to court for a divorce financial settlement.
+Our specialist family law solicitors can help.
 Our team is used to advising on complex divorce settlements, involving family businesses, farms, investments and offshore assets.

 If you are concerned about going to court because of statements from your spouse’s lawyers, you should pick up the phone and call us to discuss your circumstances.